 A small bird, of the family Sittidae, having long wings and a short tail.

-Nuthatch departed the United States with her division, MinDiv 21, 7 April 1944 and headed east to Falmouth, England.
+Nuthatch departed the United States with her division, Mine Division (MinDiv) 21, on 7 April 1944 and headed east to Falmouth, England.
 There she staged for the much awaited invasion of France, scheduled for early June.

 The division sailed from Torquay, 5 June, and, before it began sweeping operations lost one of its units, Osprey.
 Early on the 6th, the division started sweeping the coast of France in assault and check sweeps to assure safe passage channels for the landing craft.
 Sweeping continued after D-Day and on the 15th, in the Bay of the Seine, a mine exploded close aboard Nuthatch on the port side forward.
-While no personnel injuries were incurred, the force of the explosion damaged the hull, stopped the engines, and made all electric gear inoperative.
+While none of her crew suffered injuries, the force of the explosion damaged the hull, stopped the engines, and rendered all electric gear inoperative.
 However, within two hours, she was underway again and soon pulled out of range of German shore batteries.

 Repairs completed in England, Nuthatch was soon back on the French side of the Channel.
 On the 25th, as a unit of TF 129, she participated in sweeping operations for the bombardment of Cherbourg.
-Sweep operations in the area continued until 1 August, when, with her entire squadron, MinRon 7, she headed for Gibraltar and duty with the 8th Fleet.
+Sweep operations in the area continued until 1 August 1944, when, with her entire squadron, Mine Squadron 7, she headed for Gibraltar and duty with the Eighth Fleet.
 Until 31 May 1945, Nuthatch, with MinDiv 21, swept mines and escorted ships in the western Mediterranean; Marseilles, Oran, Naples, Bizerte, Valletta, Palermo, and Maddalena being only a few of her stops.
 On 31 May, Nuthatch hoisted her homeward bound pennant and got underway for the United States.